 Public lands are maintained for specific reasons ranging from high impact recreation to conservation.
-In the Colorado Plateau Semidesert, livestock grazing and strip mining have affected sensitive habitat.
+In the Intermountain Semidesert. habitat has been converted for domestic grazing and degraded by large-scale mining and energy developments.
 Less disturbed natural areas can be augmented with plantings of native plant species.
-Existing plantings around buildings and parking areas should be evaluated to determine if pollinator-friendly plants can be substituted or added to attract and support pollinators.
+Existing plantings around buildings and parking areas should be evaluated to determine if pollinatorfriendly plants can be substituted or added to attract and support pollinators.
 Public land managers have a unique opportunity to use their plantings as an education tool to help others understand the importance of pollinators in the environment through signs, brochures, and public programs.